Open Document Text version of this policy

 Line managers of those in the GSG will be expected to recognise CPD as a professional requirement of a statistician or data scientist and provide assistance to ensure that it is accomplished.

-This policy and guide will be monitored by the GSS People Committee and reviewed periodically by Heads of Profession.
+This policy and guide will be monitored by the GSS People Advisory Group and reviewed periodically by Heads of Profession.

 Further information on this policy and guide may be obtained from departmental Heads of Profession and/or the GSS Careers team.